|web interface||WebAUGUSTUS||accuracy results||download AUGUSTUS||data sets||predictions||references|

 - The download version of AUGUSTUS can incorporate data from RNA-Seq (short cDNA reads, single or paired-end, e.g. from Illumina or SOLiD) as documented on this wiki page on RNA-Seq integration (May 15, 2012).

-- Please look into this forum to see if your questions have already been asked.
+- Please look into this forum for questions and answers (Q&A) to see if your questions have already been asked.

-- We now offer another web service that allows to upload whole genome data for training AUGUSTUS.
+- We now offer another web service that allows to upload whole genome data for training AUGUSTUS and annotating a genome.

 - We now have a fully automatic annotation pipeline for download with the distribution.
 For a new genome you can feed the pipeline only with your sequences, a genome and EST or 454 reads, and then you get your genome-wide predictions out.
 Training is done automatically.
 (June 26th, 2009)